 Since 2004, CUC's North Sound Road facility has been registered to the International Organization for Standardization ("ISO") 14001 Environmental Management System ("EMS") standard.
 In March 2018, the Company successfully passed the transition audit from the ISO 14001:2004 to the ISO 14001:2015 standard.
 ISO 14001 is an internationally recognized environmental standard developed by the ISO and confirmed to the Company by QMI-SAI Global, a globally recognized and accredited third party registrar.
 Registration to the standard requires regular reviews of the EMS and protocols, compliance to local legislation, regular establishment and reviews of environmental objectives, and continual performance improvement.
-During the 2020 external audit of the EMS no areas of nonconformance were found.
+In 2021 the Company's EMS was recertified by QMI-SAI Global and during the third party surveillance audit in 2022 no areas of nonconformance were found.

 The Company manages several environmental initiatives through the EMS.
-During 2020, EMS activities included: (i) the ongoing segregation of scrap metals consisting mainly of aluminum conductor and damaged transformers for recycling overseas, (ii) recycling used oil and batteries, (iii) ongoing emergency preparedness planning, (iv) continuous employee, contractor and public education programmes, (v) stringent environmental and structural design standards, and (vi) air quality, process water cooling, fuel and lubricating oil monitoring and control operating standards.
+During 2022, EMS activities included: (i) the ongoing segregation of scrap metals consisting mainly of aluminum conductor and damaged transformers for recycling overseas, (ii) recycling used oil and batteries, (iii) ongoing emergency preparedness planning, (iv) continuous employee, contractor and public education programmes, (v) stringent environmental and structural design standards, and (vi) air quality, process water cooling, fuel and lubricating oil monitoring and control operating standards.

-In addition to the above the company also works to improve its general waste management by minimizing waste outputs through increased recycling.
+In addition to the above the Company also works to improve its general waste management by minimizing waste outputs through increased recycling.
 In 2017, the Company introduced recycling of office plastics and glass, in addition to aluminum.
 Cardboard recycling was then introduced in 2018 and office paper in late 2019.
-As of December 31, 2020, a total of 93,849 lbs. of these products was diverted from the local landfill.
+As of December 31, 2022, nearly 165,000 lbs. of these products have been diverted from the local landfill since the project commenced.